Queensland Conveyancing FAQ

 Further information is available here where the Commissioner of State Revenue explains the Public Ruling in detail.

-This means that say you buy a house for $1m, and also decide to purchase $50,000 worth of furniture; the dutiable amount for transfer duty will be calculated based on $1.05m.
+Say you buy a house for $1m, and also decide to purchase $50,000 worth of furniture.
+The dutiable amount for transfer duty will be calculated based on $1.05m.

 If the items are listed as “included chattels” on the contract, and the price reflects the agreed amount including the chattels, then there is no issue.
 The problem typically occurs after a contract is signed and the buyer decides to purchase the furniture.
-In this instance, the correct way to manage the addition of the chattels is to amend the contract to include the chattels, and also to amend the price to reflect the aggregated amount!
+In this instance, the correct way to manage the addition of the chattels is to amend the contract to include them.
+The price should also be amended to reflect the aggregated amount!

-Recently only 2 months ago (January 2025), a QLD buyer lost their $98,500.00 deposit, even though the vendor’s real estate agent said it was OK for the deposit to be paid past the contracted deadline.
+Only recently (January 2025), a QLD buyer lost their $98,500.00 deposit.
+This happened even though the vendor’s real estate agent said it was OK for the deposit to be paid past the contracted deadline.
 It was found that the vendor’s real estate agent did not have authority from the vendor to send such text messages.

 Case name: Evans v Jan – [2025] QSC 31